ondrejbiza/racetrack/README.md

 ### Strict Version ###

 The strict version of the environment terminates the episode when the car attempts to leave the track.
-Unlike the original problem, the car almost never reaches the finish line.
+Unlike the original problem, the car rarely reaches the finish line when taking random actions.
 I disabled the random noise added to the car's position because the environment is already difficult to solve.

-The first tack is still easy to solve.
+The agent succeeds in the first racetrack.

 <p float="left">
   <img src="images/track_1_strict_episode_1.svg" alt="track_1_strict_episode_1" height="320px" />